TodorBonev/TodorBonev/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Websites made by me**
-* **Description** This is the first real project I've ever done.
+* **Description**: This is the first real project I've ever done.
 A fully functional photography website made entirely with React.js.
 It contains a homepage, an "About" page, a "Gallery" page, and a "Contact" page.
 It is also fully responsive to devices with smaller screens such as smartphones, tablets, small laptops, etc.
 You can visit this photography website [here](https://tanyapetkova-photography.pages.dev).
 <!--